Tobias-Mauritzon/Beat_Box_Agil_app/README.md

 # Beat_Box_Agil_app
-An application with the aspirtaion to save the world
+An application with the aspiration to save the world